How Distributors Can Create a Successful Contractor Loyalty Program

 - Set customer goals, if applicable, by segment

-- Begin defining additional program details to finalize the funding amount for your company, your vendors and your local operating companies
+- Finalize the funding amount for your company, vendors and local operating companies

-How Do We Evaluate the Progress and Results?
+How Do You Evaluate Contractor Loyalty Program Progress and Results?

-Three kinds of measurement statistics to consider when evaluating a contractor loyalty program include:
+There are three kinds of measurement statistics to consider when evaluating a contractor loyalty program:

-Defining output needs prior to program launch assists in establishing benchmarks to measure against.
+Prior to program launch, define output needs to establish the benchmarks to measure against.

 These eight common questions, and their answers, are a great starting point to building contractor loyalty programs that yield impressive results.
 While the process may seem arduous, choosing the right loyalty program partner can help take the burden off your team and guide you through each step.
 The experts at ITA Group are ready to help support your organization’s incentive program strategy and implementation, maximizing results along the way.